Ubiquity in graphs II: Ubiquity of graphs with nowhere-linear end structure: A pebble-pushing game

-\begin{lemma} Let $G$ be a finite connected graph and let $X$ be a game state.
-Then $G$ is $k$-pebble-win if and only if the pebble-permutation group of $(G,X)$ is $S_k$. \end{lemma} \begin{proof} Clearly, if the pebble-permutation group is not $S_k$ then $G$ is not $k$-pebble-win.
-Conversely, since $G$ is connected, for any game states $X$ and $Y$ there is some $\tau$ such that $Y^{\tau}$ is an achievable game state in the $X$-pebble-pushing game, since we can move the pebbles to any set of $k$ vertices, up to some permutation of the labels.
-We know by assumption that $X^{\tau^{-1}}$ is an achievable game state in the $X$-pebble-pushing game.
-Therefore, by Lemma~\ref{l:transpebb} $Y$ is an achievable game state in the $X$-pebble-pushing game. \end{proof}
+\begin{proof} Clearly, if the pebble-permutation group is not~$S_k$ then~$G$ is not $k$-pebble-win.
+Conversely, since~$G$ is connected, for any game states~$X$ and~$Y$ there is some~$\tau$ such that~$Y^{\tau}$ is an achievable game state in the $X$-pebble-pushing game, since we can move the pebbles to any set of~$k$ vertices, up to some permutation of the labels.
+We know by assumption that~$X^{\tau^{-1}}$ is an achievable game state in the $X$-pebble-pushing game.
+Therefore, by Lemma~\ref{l:transpebb}, $Y$ is an achievable game state in the $X$-pebble-pushing game. \end{proof}